-For our 30thanniversary, my husband and I decided we would give each other 2-weeks in Italy.
+Our 2010 adventure was to celebrate our 30thanniversary.
+We decided we would give each other 2-weeks in Italy as a gift.
 We didn’t want to do a tour and have to be in a certain place at a certain time.

 We flew from Phoenix to Venice.
 As soon as we got off of the plane we set our watches to Venice time.
 Now, I don’t speak or understand Italian at all but Gary grew up spending weekends with his Italian family where Italian was the language of choice.
 Although it was 30 years or more since he heard the Italian language he was able to remember some.
 Some good and some not too good, I hoped he didn’t have to use the not-so-good words too often.

 So as our 2010 adventure continued, we left the airport and headed for the Vaporetto (water taxi) to take us to the San Zachoria stop where we were staying.
 In his best Italian he asked for 2 tickets to the stop.
 The ticket agent answered in English.
 You should have seen the look of disappointment on Gary’s face.
 He was expecting to have his first Italian language exchange and instead he got English.
 A memorable moment.

 After our 2+ days in Venice and enjoying the sound of church bells, we headed to the train station to catch our train to Milan.

 We wanted to see the and walk on the roof (hiking up 300+ steps) of the Duomo and visit The Last Supper (but we knew the monastery of Santa Maria delle Grazie was closed the day we would be in Milan).

 We left Milan the next morning for The Cinque Terre, five of the most beautiful cliff towns we had ever seen.
 These towns perched on the cliffs of the Ligurian Sea were one of the highlights of our trip.
 Because of heavy rains before we arrived, the five town hike was closed for most of the trail.
 We fell in love with The Cinque Terre.